-This is a challenge for the whole mountain bike tour industry, but here's how we're addressing this issue:
+This is a challenge for the whole mountain bike adventure industry, but here's how we're addressing this issue:

-- We've developed a 9-point skills rating system and 5-point fitness system, with the help of one of our senior coaches and guides (see below)
+We've developed a 9-point skill and fitness rating system, with the help of one of our senior coaches and guides (see below)

-Please read the following ability guidelines carefully, and if you are unsure if a trip is right for you, please contact us.
-If you are interested in taking part in our adventures but aren't quite ready yet, consider signing up for one of our mountain bike skills camps.
+Please read the following guidelines carefully, and pick the levels that best describe your skill and fitness.
+If you are unsure if a trip is right for you, please contact us.
+If you are interested in taking part in one of our Singletrack or Bring-Your-Partner adventures but aren't quite ready yet, consider signing up for one of our Explorer Rides.

-- You have limited experience with off-road mountain biking (less than 1 year)
+· You have limited experience with off-road trail riding

 Level 3/Strong Beginner